 - Muscovado sugar - or dark brown sugar is highly recommended.
 It's rich in natural molasses, making the syrup darker in color and nuttier in flavor.

-- Salt - a vital ingredient in any sweet dessert recipe.
+- Salt - is a vital ingredient in any sweet dessert recipe.
 It gives balance to the latik and makes it not cloyingly sweet.
 In short, "pangtanggal umay".

 Tips on making your bibingka malagkit at home